Keyboard shortcuts

 Embassy is one of those projects that makes writing embedded code feel like magic.
 It is a framework for building firmware for a variety of mostly ARM-based microcontrollers.

-What makes embassy special is that it supports Async.
+What makes Embassy special is that it supports Async.
 The async programming model maps very well to embedded systems: often times, there are many simultaneous pieces of code waiting for various events to happen, for example button presses, timers firing, or data coming in from various ports.

-If you were to write firmware manually, you would have the choice of manually programming timers, writing interrupt handlers and building a giant, complicated mess, or you would have the choice of using a real-time operating system which comes with it’s own headaches.
+If you were to write firmware manually, you would have the choice of manually programming timers, writing interrupt handlers and building a giant, complicated mess, or you would have the choice of using a real-time operating system which comes with its own headaches.

 Embassy lets you write readable and portable code and avoid all of the details on how to program the hardware in a way to do what you want.
 For example, a loop that toggles an LED connected to a pin every 150 milliseconds looks like this: